bertrandmc/til/aws/developer-associate-notes.md

 Another use case is for example when you just need to check the header of the file and knowns that the header comes with the first XX bytes of the file, this way, instead of downloading the whole file, just download what is needed.

 **S3 Event Notification**
+S3 notification feature enables you to receive notifications when certain events happen in your bucket, such as `s3:ObjectCreated:Put`, `s3:ObjectCreated:*` etc.
+Events can be pushed to SQS, SNS and Lambda.
+IMPORTANT: If you want to ensure that an event notification is sent for every successful write, you need to enable versioning on your bucket.

+**S3 and Glacier Object Lock**
+S3 Object Lock: Adopts a WORM model (Write Once Read Many).
+You can use it to prevent an object from being deleted or overwritten for a fixed amount of time or indefinitely.
+S3 Object Lock has been assessed by Cohasset Associates for use in environments that are subject to SEC 17a-4, CTCC, and FINRA regulations.

+Object Lock provides two ways to manage object retention: retention periods and legal holds.

+- A retention period specifies a fixed period of time during which an object remains locked.
+During this period, your object is WORM-protected and can't be overwritten or deleted.
+- A legal hold provides the same protection as a retention period, but it has no expiration date.
+Instead, a legal hold remains in place until you explicitly remove it.
+Legal holds are independent from retention periods.

+An object version can have both a retention period and a legal hold, one but not the other, or neither.

 NOTES:
 S3 is object based.